AnalogJ/thesparktree-blog/_posts/2024-01-21-go-serverless-framework-newrelic.md

 ---

-Because I seem to be a glutton for punishment, I decided to build [my newest API for my startup Fasten Health](https://www.fastenhealth.com/) using Go + Serverless Framework +
+Because I seem to be a glutton for punishment, I decided to build an API for [my startup Fasten Health](https://www.fastenhealth.com/) using Go + Serverless Framework +
 Newrelic.
 As expected this was difficult for a number of reasons:

 - Go is not a first class citizen in the Serverless Framework ecosystem.
 While it is supported, it is not as well documented as NodeJS.